18 Inexpensive Sustainable Homes Almost Anyone Can Afford

 ECOCRAFT HOMES – ECOMOD 2.0

-EcoCraft uses prefab techniques, but all of their homes are actually custom designs.
+EcoCraft uses prefab techniques, but all their homes are actually custom designs.
 The floor plans found on their website are just the springboard to help customers dream up their ideal green home–any aesthetic, any size.
-They use resource-efficient construction methods that produce less than 5 percent material waste—a vast improvement over the 25 percent waste that can result from conventional building techniques.
+They use resource-efficient construction methods that produce less than 5 percent material waste.
+This is vast improvement over the 25 percent waste that can come from conventional building techniques.

-Starting at $285,000, the homes are extremely energy-efficient through the use of high-performance insulation, smart home monitoring and mechanical systems, and a combination of passive and active solar systems.
-They also incorporate a wide array of materials that are both renewable and recyclable, as well as materials that are ageless and long-lasting.
+Starting at $285,000, EcoCraft homes are extremely energy-efficient.
+They use high-performance insulation, smart home technology, and a combined passive and active solar systems.
+The homes also incorporate an array of renewable and recyclable materials, as well as durable.

-The three-story, 2,500-square-foot EcoMod 2.0 incorporates outdoor spaces on every level, while offering three bedrooms and two and a half baths.
-Total prices vary according to site and other conditions, but the company’s website says to expect about $190 per square foot.
+The 2,500-square-foot EcoMod 2.0 offering three bedrooms and two and a half baths.
+Owners enjoy outdoor spaces on all three levels.
+Total prices vary, but the company’s website says to expect about $190 per square foot.

 Bamboo Living Bamboo House Exterior Pacific Queen